 In addition, the Investment Manager applies screens to exclude direct investment in corporate issuers based on their involvement in certain activities.
-Specifically, issuers are excluded if they have any involvement with chemicals of concern, fossil fuel extraction and refining, fossil fuel power generation, genetic engineering, incendiary weapons, or nuclear weapons; or more than 5% of their revenue from production of alcohol, non-medical animal strategy guides factors such as decisions based on objectives and risk testing, fur, gambling, pornography, intensive farming, tobacco, or nuclear power.
-Issuers are also excluded if they are deemed to have failed to comply with the UNGC Principles (which cover matters including human rights, labour, corruption, and environmental pollution).
+Specifically, issuers are excluded if they have any involvement with chemicals of concern, fossil fuel extraction and refining, fossil fuel power generation, genetic engineering, incendiary weapons, or nuclear weapons; or more than 5% of their revenue from production of alcohol, non-medical animal strategy guides factors such as decisions based on objectives and risk investment investment tolerance.